RomulusMirauta/Burnout-Paradise-Remastered/README.md

 <br>

 ## III.
 My addition: MOD Uninstaller Script
 *(I am planning to create a GUI for it, in the near future)*

 ### Instructions:
-1. download and start the script from here: [MOD_Uninstaller_Script.ps1](https://raw.githubusercontent.com/RomulusMirauta/bpr-bugs/main/MOD_Uninstaller_Script/MOD_Uninstaller_Script.ps1)
+1. download and execute the script from here: [MOD_Uninstaller_Script.ps1](https://raw.githubusercontent.com/RomulusMirauta/Burnout-Paradise-Remastered/main/MOD_Uninstaller_Script/MOD_Uninstaller_Script.ps1) *(right-click and choose "Save link as...")*
 2.

 <br>

 ## IV.
 MODs and associated content